The Complete Playbook for Corporate Executives and Business Owners

-You must find and get found by your target market online, so job #1 is expanding your reach on the Internet.
+You must get found by your target market online, so job #1 is expanding your reach on the Internet.

-Search is a crucial part of getting found online.
+Search, and social are crucial parts of getting found online.
 Online advertising and mass email blasts are losing their effectiveness.
-That's because they are outbound techniques that fail to resonate with people.
+That's because these outbound techniques fail to resonate with people.